 Ezekiel Sprouted 100% Whole Grain Bread

 It's a complete protein, meaning that it contains the complete chain of amino acids that are necessary for muscle building and fat loss.
 (Brown rice is an incomplete protein.)
-In a 2015 study in the Journal of Diabetes Investigation, researchers discovered that patients who ingested higher amounts of vegetable protein were far less susceptible to metabolic syndrome (a combination of high cholesterol, high blood sugar, and obesity).
+In a study in the Journal of Diabetes Investigation, researchers discovered that patients who ingested higher amounts of vegetable protein were far less susceptible to metabolic syndrome (a combination of high cholesterol, high blood sugar, and obesity).
 It's also high in the amino acid lysine, which helps you burn fat and maintain healthy bones and skin.
-According to a study published in the journal Food Chemistry, quinoa has the highest level of betaine, a chemical that revs your metabolism and actually shuts down the genes that encourage fat to hang around.
+According to a study published in the journal Food Chemistry, quinoa has the highest level of betaine, a chemical that revs your metabolism and actually shuts down the genes that encourage love handles fat to hang around.

-What the hell is purslane?
+What exactly is purslane?
 While not a common food in most of the U.S., this sour, slightly salty green is often used in Greek and Turkish cooking.
 You can find it at health food stores throughout the year, and in farmers' markets in spring and summer, but the most likely place you'll encounter it is growing in the cracks of your driveway.
 A weed to most, it was a regular part of Gandhi's diet, and a mere half cup has more than 1,000 IUs of fat-fighting vitamin A. This might be the cheapest stealth health food in the world!

-Eggs are the E in "ZERO BELLY" for a reason: They're the single best dietary source of a fat-fighting nutrient called choline.
+Eggs can help you lose weight for a reason: They're the single best dietary source of a fat-fighting nutrient called choline.
 But you can improve their fat-fighting powers by choosing omega-3 eggs.
-Omerga-3 enriched eggs are laid by hens that are fed flaxseeds, chia seeds, and fish oil, thereby automatically improving your cluck!
-Whip up a breakfast at home to reap the benefits, and read our special report: 14 Ways to Lose Your Belly in 14 Days!
+Omega-3 enriched eggs are laid by hens that are fed flaxseeds, chia seeds, and fish oil, thereby automatically improving your eggs!
+Whip up breakfast at home to reap the benefits, and uncover more ways to lose your belly in 14 days!